 Public areas and services

-To avoid crowding, tuition has been planned so that students have a break at different times.
+To avoid crowding, tuition has been planned so that students have breaks at different times.
 It is important that we all take responsibility and respect the given times.

 In some places, such as the reception, café and library, queue tags have been introduced and everyone must keep a distance while waiting for their turn.

-The number of seats has been reduced.
-Moving tables and chairs to make larger groupings is NOT allowed.
+Moving tables and chairs to make larger groupings in corridors and rooms is not allowed.

-There are changes to the opening hours and access to support functions on campus.
+There are some changes to the opening hours and access to support functions on campus.

 Self-study or group work on campus?